qwertymarmot/digital-garden-jekyll-template/_notes/garden entrance.md

 ### Welcome to my digital garden!

 Hi, I'm Brandon.
-Welcome to my [[Digital Garden]].
+Welcome to my [[digitalGardening|Digital Garden]].
 This is where I plant my thoughts and ideas and watch them grow

 ### Books
 Many of my thoughts and ideas come from what I read.
 Below you will find what I am currently reading and what I have recently finished reading.